-Diversity and Society
+Diversity and American Society

 Students study trends and acquire knowledge, insights, historical context, and multiple perspectives on important societal issues that will help them report insightfully in the future.
 See Bulletin course descriptions for details and prerequisites.
 At least three of the courses must be 300 or above.
-Note: All courses will not be offered each semester.
+Note: Not all courses are offered every semester.
 Some have prerequisites.